 The best known strategy to launch a successful mafia fraud attack consists in querying the prover P before receiving the challenge from the verifier V and obtaining the right response for this value.
 When the actual challenge bit is sent to P, in half of all cases, the adversary knows the response beforehand because this value coincides with the value that was previously queried.
 In the other half of cases, the attacker can answer a random challenge.
-If a protocol is vulnerable to the above attack, the success probability with which a mafia fraud attack can succeed is bounded by $(\frac{3}{4})^n$, which is higher than the optimal value $(\frac{1}{2})^n$, where n is the number of bits exchanged in the RBE.
+If a protocol is vulnerable to the above attack, the success probability with which a mafia fraud attack can succeed is bounded by $(\frac{3}{4})^n$ , which is higher than the optimal value $(\frac{1}{2})^n$ , where n is the number of bits exchanged in the RBE.

-In [30], Munilla and Peinado proposed a protocol inspired by [7] in which the success probability of an adversary to accomplish a mafia fraud attack is reduced.
+In [29], Munilla and Peinado proposed a protocol inspired by [6] in which the success probability of an adversary to accomplish a mafia fraud attack is reduced.
 The proposal is based on void challenges in order to detect that P is not waiting to receive the challenge bits.
 A void challenge is a challenge which V intentionally leaves without sending.
-That is, the challenge bit sent by P can take three different values $\{0, 1, void\}$.
-If V detects that a response bit is received during the interval of a void challenge, the dishonest prover \overline{P} is detected.
+That is, the challenge bit sent by P can take three different values $\{0, 1, void\}$ .
+If V detects that a response bit is received during the interval of a void challenge, the dishonest prover $\overline{P}$ is detected.
 Although, from a theoretical point of view the proposal is interesting, the feasibility of this scheme is questionable since it requires three physical states.

 Alternatively, Rasmussen and Čapkun introduced the use of a hidden marker M which provides the advantage of detecting whether P is waiting to receive the challenge bit-streams.
 The position of the hidden marker M is randomly chosen in the setup window.
-The adversary may try to guess the start of hidden marker M and then may use the strategy of asking in advance to know the response of the bit-stream N_V .
-Let r be the bit rate of the channel and consider a setup window of ω_s seconds.
+The adversary may try to guess the start of hidden marker M and then may use the strategy of asking in advance to know the response of the bit-stream $N_V$ .
+Let r be the bit rate of the channel and consider a setup window of $\omega_s$ seconds.
 The success probability with which a mafia attack can succeed is upper bounded by:

-$$\left(\frac{1}{2}\right)^{r\cdot\omega_s}\cdot\left(\frac{3}{4}\right)^n$$ where n is the bit-length of N_V and N_P .
+$$\left(\frac{1}{2}\right)^{r \cdot \omega_s} \cdot \left(\frac{3}{4}\right)^n$$ where n is the bit-length of $N_V$ and $N_P$ .
 Thus, the probability of running a successful mafia fraud attack is reduced.
 Nevertheless, there are some draw-backs that the reader should be aware.
-First of all, the number of bits (streams)

-exchanged during the RBE is significantly increased in comparison with when only the challenge bits (N_V bit-stream) are sent.
-Secondly, the time required to complete the distance checking is thus longer, which means a decrease in the efficiency of the protocol and an increase in the power consumption required by P. Another important point is the presence of noise on the channel.
-As error correcting codes are not used during the RBE, some bits may be flipped just by the occurrence of noise in the channel.
-In the RČ protocol the consequences are catastrophic: if a single bit in the hidden marker M is incorrectly received, the distance checking fails and the RBE has to be repeated.
+First of all, the number of bits (streams) exchanged during the RBE is significantly increased in comparison with when only the challenge bits ( $N_V$ bit-stream) are sent.
+Secondly, the time required to complete the distance checking is thus longer, which means a decrease in the efficiency of the protocol and an increase in the power consumption required by P.